South Carolina Nursing Home Negligence Lawyers

 South Carolina Nursing Home Problems Underreported When Victims Remain Silent

-Nursing home or retirement home neglect or abuse is often unreported because victims are either physically or verbally intimidated into staying silent or they are incapable of telling someone about the abuse.
+Nursing home or retirement home neglect or abuse is often unreported because victims are either physically or verbally intimidated into staying silent or they are incapable of telling someone about the harms being done to them.
 Columbia nursing home injury lawyers hear frequently from the relatives of patients suffering from dementia, Alzheimer’s, or conditions affecting their ability to communicate.
-Negligent caregivers assume they can take advantage of the elderly, especially residents without regular visitors who might notice warning signs of nursing home neglect or abuse.
+Negligent caregivers assume they can take advantage of the elderly, especially residents without regular visitors who might notice warning signs of nursing home neglect or more direct harm.

-Abuse in nursing homes can take several forms, ranging from persistent bedsores that turn septic and cause significant pain and injury to financial exploitation.
+Neglect in nursing homes can result in injury.
+It and abuse can take several forms, ranging from persistent bedsores that turn septic and cause significant pain and injury to financial exploitation.
 If you have a loved one in a South Carolina nursing home, some of the key signs to watch out for include the following:

 - Open wounds, cuts, bruises or welts;